 - And Pepper and Mustard Terriers.

-Folks eventually settled on the name “Dandie Dinmont” after Sir Walter Scott chose to refer to them as such in his book called Guy Mannering in 1814.
-Shortly afterwards, the American Kennel Club decided to “officially” recognize the breed and currently ranks it as the 164th most common breed today.
+Ultimately, folks eventually settled on the name “Dandie Dinmont” after Sir Walter Scott chose to refer to them as such in his book Guy Mannering in 1814.
+Shortly afterward, the American Kennel Club decided to “officially” recognize the breed and currently ranks it as the 164th most common breed today.

 The body coat of the dog comes in two colors: